roni-kreinin/turtlebot4_manual/software/turtlebot4_packages.md

 #### Display

-The `Display` class in `turtlebot4_node` controls the HMI display of the Turtlebot4 Standard.
+The `Display` class in `turtlebot4_node` controls the HMI display of the TurtleBot 4.
 The physical display is a 128x64 OLED which is controlled over I2C with a SSD1306 driver.

 The display has a header line which contains the IP address of the Wi-Fi interface specified in [configuration](#configuration), as well as the battery percentage received on the */battery_state* topic.
 The display also has 5 additional lines which are used for the menu by default.
 The menu entries are specified in [configuration](#configuration) and are a set of the available functions.
 The 5 menu lines can be overwritten by publishing to the */hmi/display/message* with a **String** message.